 Ride Amtrak's Empire Builder train between St. Paul, MN and Columbus, WI and provide river interpretation to fellow travelers.
 Volunteers commit to 4 train trips between mid-May and mid-September and must already be a current volunteer with the park.

-Habitat Restoration Events
+Habitat and Restoration

 Volunteers remove invasive plants, plant native vegetation, or assist in river corridor clean-ups along the Mississippi River.
 Work at your own pace in scenic settings.
 This is an excellent introduction to the Mississippi River with a flexible schedule.
 Volunteers sign up for the location and dates that work best for them.